 Atovaquone/Proguanil 250mg/100mg is a generic anti malaria tablet that is an alternative to Malarone tablets*.
-Ideal for Adults and Children (weighing over 40kg) helping to prevent the risk of malaria when travelling to malaria risk countries.
+Generic Malarone is Ideal for Adults and Children (weighing over 40kg) preventing malaria when travelling to malaria risk areas.

-This product contains the same active ingredients as Malarone in the same strength.
-It has been released after the patent of Malarone has expired.
-You can either choose to send the original of the prescription to us, or you can use our free online consultation service.
+This product is the same as Malarone and contains the same active ingredient Atovaquone and Proguanil in the same strength.
+It has been released after the patent of Malarone had expired.
+You can either choose to send the original of the prescription to us, or you can use our free online prescription service.
 With FREE POSTAGE on orders over £29 in value.

-Dosage: Please note it is recommended that tablets are taken as follows:
+Dosage: Please note it is recommended that generic Malarone tablets are taken with or after food as follows: